 - Other scenarios at the discretion of the Director of the Library.

 Prior to submitting a reservation request with the Director of the Library, the submitter should utilize the university’s classroom reservation system to exhaust all other possibilities of finding other computer lab space.

 The Sueltenfuss Library, a dynamic resource and university community center, offers a wide range of services, materials and environments which can lead to a variety of sound levels.
 We strive to provide a balance among the different uses of library resources while creating an environment that is conducive to study.
-The following policy is intended to guide students, faculty, staff and visitors in etiquette regarding noise in the library which will contribute to this balance of activity and sound.
+The following policy is intended to guide students, faculty, staff and visitors in etiquette regarding noise in the library. wh

 Instructional Skills Lab